havlan/UrlShortener/README.md

 - desired:
-    - cache most used urls from a cron service in a map
+    - cache most used urls from a cron service in a map to avoid uneccesary reads
     - force https in redirects

 - future work: